ArmanAvanesyan/aiogram-sentinel/docs/tutorials/basic-protection.md

 # Tutorial: Basic Bot Protection

-**Goal**: Build a Telegram bot with comprehensive protection against spam and abuse.
+**Goal**: Build a Telegram bot with rate limiting and debouncing protection.

-**What you'll build**: A bot that handles messages with rate limiting, user blocking, and authentication.
+**What you'll build**: A bot that handles messages with rate limiting and duplicate message prevention.

 ## Prerequisites